Renji2014/csharp-lessons/_exercises/B02_book_library.md

 status: reviewed
 authors: [marc, sascha]
 lesson: 3
+solution_code: lesson_03/B02_book_library
 ---

-This time we want to create three classes and fill them with some code.[^test] [^solution]
+This time we want to create three classes and fill them with some code.

-[^test]:
-    You can find a test project for this task [Here](https://github.com/satkowski/csharp-lessons-exercise-solutions/tree/master/lesson_03/B02_book_library/Tests)

-[^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-lessons-exercise-solutions/tree/master/lesson_03/B02_book_library/ExerciseSolution/).

 ### Step 1